How 'Ronaldo-esque' Damsgaard became Denmark's Euro 2020 breakout star

 Vernon is certain, if Sampdoria decide to sell, that Damsgaard is ready to take his game to the next level.

 “I think the speed to which he adapted to Sampdoria was incredible.
-One of the things we did when we did the transfer is that he stayed for six months with us and that really helped him because he learned a bit of Italian and he focused a lot on adapting himself to the Italian game,” Vernon explained.
+When we did the transfer we ensured he stayed with us for six months and that really helped him because he learned a bit of Italian and he focused a lot on adapting himself to the Italian game,” Vernon explained.

 “I remember seeing a game here that we played away in the rain, and it was a really miserable game and not particularly attractive, but even on that tough pitch in the tough conditions he was tactically and technically so far ahead.